shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 When you finish a long rest you can spend any number of hit dice.
 You heal for their total maximum value plus your Constitution modifier.

-You can regain hit dice from a long rest or by eating.
+You can regain hit dice from a long rest.

 # Resting